Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 Submit to Blackboard full-desktop screenshots (PNG/JPG) of the following:
 1. Your view of the OPS705 DevTest Labs Overview blade.
 1. The Azure *Overview* blade for your **Windows Server** VM.
-1. The Azure *Overview* blade for your **CentOS** VM.
+1. The Azure *Overview* blade for your **Ubuntu** VM.
 1. The text file created for your Windows VM, open in Notepad.
-1. Your CentOS remote SSH session after running the command: `hostnamectl`
+1. Your Ubuntu remote SSH session after running the command: `hostnamectl`
-1. The list of lab files downloaded to your CentOS VM.
+1. The list of lab files downloaded to your Ubuntu VM.

 **Reminder:** Make sure to fully stop your VMs when you're done!